Where to stay in Osaka? Osaka is with 19 million inhabitants Japan’s second-largest city.

 We have tried to give a good idea of the differences between the various regions so you can pick the one that best suits your travel plans.
 Here’s a map highlighting the various regions we will cover.
 Clicking on a region will take you to the hotels in that region.

 All of these regions are perfectly safe (we never felt unsafe in the whole of Japan).
 We also list the best hotels and accommodations in Osaka.
 If you are looking for the best Airbnb’s in Osaka, click here.
+For a list of cool Osaka hotels, click here.

 The best place to stay in Osaka: Central